 Two key instrumentation upgrades are required as part of the CesrTA conversion.
-The turn-by-turn beam position monitor (BPM) system currently in use in one sector of the ring must be extended to the full ring.
-To achieve the needed fast feedback for fast vertical dispersion tuning as early a possible, only the beam detectors at the vertically focusing quadrupoles will be equipped with the new system.
-The remaining beam detectors at the horizontally focusing quadrupoles outside the fully converted region will continue to use the present relay-based readout system that requires of order thirty seconds to carry out a standard orbit measurement for optics correction.
+The turn-by-turn beam position monitor (BPM) system currently in use in one sector of the ring will be extended to the full ring.
 This will provide the needed speed and resolution given the short Touschek lifetimes that will occur as an integral part of ultra low emittance operation.
 It has been observed at the KEK-ATF that high resolution single-pass beam position measurements offer the best machine correction capability because of lost particles striking the BPM buttons and contaminating the signal if integration over multiple turns is used [15].
 Project Director Dr. Mark Palmer will oversee this project.

 The second instrumentation upgrade is to provide high resolution beam profile measurements for characterizing the emittance of the beam.
-For 2 pm vertical emittance and a typical vertical beta functions on the order of 25 m, the typical vertical beam size is approximately 7 μm.
+For 2 pm vertical emittance and a typical vertical beta functions on the order of 25 m, the typical vertical beam size is approximately 7 $\mu$ m.
 Beams this small can be characterized using laser-wire techniques and with synchrotron light beam profile monitors utilizing x-ray wavelengths.
 This x-ray technique has been used successfully at the KEK-ATF using a relatively slow detector and imaging by means of Fresnel optics [16].
 At Cornell, a fast x-ray camera, capable of bunch-by-bunch imaging is presently under development.
 We propose, with the support of our CHESS colleagues, to complete two camera units and install two x-ray optics lines, employing Fresnel optics, to image the vertical and horizontal beam size for each beam.
-The initial cameras will be one dimensional measuring only the vertical beam size.
-The second stage of this project is to develop a two dimensional camera with 256 pixels suitably scaled in size to maximize the vertical resolution.
+The cameras will be one dimensional measuring only vertical or horizontal beam size.
 This camera would have sufficient resolution for use in the ILC damping rings.
+Having demonstrated the capability of the one dimensional xray beam size would be to develop a 2-dimensional system, that would simultaneously measure vertical and horizontal beam size.
 The project will be carried out under the supervision of Prof. Jim Alexander.